brukew/sink_detect/README.md

 train_{csv_file_name}.csv and val_{csv_file_name}.csv will be files with img_file, cls (1 is clean, 2 is dirty), correct (True or False)

 training schedule must be >1, with 2 performing an alternating training scheme, 3 performing a 2:1 training scheme (dirty to clean), and so forth.

-## Demo Video
-See demo.MOV for a demo.